doctrine-extensions/DoctrineExtensions/doc/symfony2.md

 [OK]   Gedmo\Translatable\Entity\MappedSuperclass\AbstractTranslation
 [OK]   Gedmo\Translatable\Entity\Translation
 ```
-Well we mapped only **translatable** for now, it really depends on your needs, which extensions
+Well, we mapped only **translatable** for now, it really depends on your needs, which extensions
 your application uses.

 **Note:** there is **Gedmo\Translatable\Entity\Translation** which is not a super class, in that case
-if you create doctrine schema, it will add **ext_translations** table, which might not be useful
+if you create a doctrine schema, it will add **ext_translations** table, which might not be useful
 to you also.
 To skip mapping of these entities, you can map **only superclasses**

 ```yaml